Criminal Lawyers can assist in Robbery & Extortion allegations.

-Extortion is broad and covers a number of possible conducts.
+Extortion is broad and covers several possible conducts.
 Section 346(1) includes successful acts to extort and also attempts to extort.
-The elements that make up the offence are:
+Five elements make up the offence:

 - A threat, accusation, menace or violence;

-- That induces or attempts to induce any person (does not have to be the person threatened, accused, menaced or to whom violence is shown);
+- That induces or attempts to persuade any person (does not have to be the person threatened, accused, menaced or to whom abuse is shown);

 - To do anything or cause anything to be done;